Healthdirect Free Australian health advice you can count on.

 What are dentures?

-When might you need dentures?
+When might I need dentures?

 There are 3 main types of dentures:

-What happens during a denture fitting?
+What will happen during my denture fitting?

-What to expect after a denture fitting
+What can I expect after a denture fitting?

 What are the benefits and risks of denture fitting?